 The drawing of the nose, in particular, can cause problems for students who don’t know which methods to employ when drawing it.

-The simple and most natural method to draw any of the individual features of the face is to break that element into its most basic forms or shapes.
+The simple and natural method to draw any of the face’s features is to break that element into its most basic forms or shapes.

-- First, you will need to consider the wide variety of different shaped noses you can draw, as everybody is different and each nose unique.
+- First, you will need to consider the wide variety of different-shaped noses you can draw, as everybody is different, and each nose is unique.

-- The primary method for drawing the nose involves drawing one larger circle, overlapped by two smaller circles each side.
+- The primary method for drawing the nose involves drawing one larger circle, overlapping two smaller circles on each side.

 - It is always advisable to use this formula whatever size nose you are drawing.

-- Begin by drawing around the edges of the two smaller circles, which previously drew.
+- Begin by drawing around the edges of the two smaller circles previously drawn.
 These represent the nostrils of the nose.

 - Next, draw the tip of the nose.

-- To draw the shape the nose you will need to apply to shade onto both sides of the bridge and down towards the tip of the nose,
+- To draw the shape of the nose.
+You will need to apply shade onto both sides of the bridge and down towards the tip of the nose,

 - Apply a slightly darker shadow which can be graduated to a lighter value at the side of the nose.

-- To give the tip of the nose more definition, it is a good idea to draw a darker line around the nostrils beneath the nose.
+- To give the nose tip more definition, drawing a darker line around the nostrils beneath the nose is a good idea.

 How to Draw Lips

-- To begin illustrating the mouth and lips, it is best to draw a faint cross and centerline.
-Both the top and bottom lips of the mouth shall be drawn around this framework.
+- It is best to draw a faint cross and centerline to begin illustrating the mouth and lips.
+The mouth’s top and bottom lips shall be drawn around this framework.

-- The mouth and lips are basically split into six different parts, the upper and lower lip, cupids bow and the philtrum above the upper lip.
+- The mouth and lips are split into six parts: the upper and lower lip, cupid’s bow, and the philtrum above the upper lip.
 Plus lateral commissures to both sides of the mouth.

 - Consider the shape and size of the mouth.
-Are you drawing a mouth which is slightly open?
+Are you drawing a slightly open mouth?
 Are you drawing full lips or long thin lips?

-- As a front view of the lips is symmetrical begin drawing the top lips over the centerline you have outlined.
-This in many cases will be smaller than the bottom lip.
+- As the front view of the lips is symmetrical, draw the top lips over the centerline you have outlined.
+This, in many cases, will be smaller than the bottom lip.

-- Next, progress onto drawing the lower lips below the centerline, you can leave small space through which the teeth can be drawn.
+- Next, progress on drawing the lower lips below the centerline.
+You can leave a small space through which the teeth can be drawn.

-- Focus upon applying shade and tone with a pencil is the next priority, remembering to hold the pencil lightly in the center and shade according to the contour of the lips.
+- Focus on applying shade and tone with a pencil is the next priority.
+Remember to hold the pencil lightly in the center and shade according to the contour of the lips.

 - If the mouth is open, you can draw in the front teeth on the upper jaw.
 Again it will be best to apply a darker shadow towards the edge of the mouth.

-- Once all of the different parts of the mouth are drawn, you can progress onto adding fine surface detail onto the lips and mouth.
-These subtle details are important as they will make the drawing look more authentic.
+- Once the different mouth parts are drawn, you can add fine surface detail to the lips and mouth.
+These subtle details are essential to make the drawing look more authentic.

 How to Draw The Neck and Chin

-- To begin as with the other separate features of the face, draw with a faint line.
-You will need to consider the shape of the front and the chin carefully.
+- To begin, as with the other separate features of the face, draw with a faint line.
+You will need to carefully consider the shape of the front and the chin.

-- A rounded chin will have a softly curved appearance while a more chiseled jawline and jaw can be drawn with a straight line.
+- A rounded chin will have a softly curved appearance, while a more chiseled jawline and jaw can be drawn straight.

-- Once you have established the form and shape of the chin and jawline, you can progress onto apply shade and tone onto the neck which will be drawn directly beneath the jaw.
+- Once you have established the form and shape of the chin and jawline, you can progress to applying shade and tone onto the neck, which will be drawn directly beneath the jaw.

-- Both of these methods should be practiced and developed using a sketchbook or on a separate piece of paper as they can be difficult to master at first.
+- Both methods should be practiced and developed using a sketchbook or on a separate piece of paper as they can be challenging to master at first.

 How to Draw Eyes

-Many novices new to drawing portraits will struggle with getting the depiction of the human eyes right in their first portrait.
+Many novices new to drawing portraits will struggle with depicting the human eyes right in their first portrait.
 As mentioned earlier in posts, I believe that it’s best practice to draw the eye using a set formula then progress onto developing different drawings.
-To do this read my post 20 surprising ways to draw the human eye.

-- The first line to draw when beginning a drawing of the eye is the crosshair center point.
+- The crosshair center point is the first line to draw when beginning a drawing of the eye.
 This is the position where the pupil and iris are drawn.

 - Ensure that these lines are drawn with a slightly curved line, which will suggest the 3-dimensional forms of the eye.

-- I common mistake is to draw using rigid straight lines, which will give the appearance of a flat, awkward-looking drawing.
+- A common mistake is to draw using rigid straight lines, which will make a flat, awkward drawing appear.

 - The next stage is to draw the pupil and the iris with a faintly drawn line.